microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Assert-WinGetPackageManager.md

 ## SYNTAX

 ### IntegrityVersionSet (Default)

 ```
 Assert-WinGetPackageManager [-Version <String>] [<CommonParameters>]
 ```

 ### IntegrityLatestSet

 ```
 Assert-WinGetPackageManager [-Latest] [-IncludePreRelease] [<CommonParameters>]
 ```

 ## DESCRIPTION

 Verifies WinGet is installed properly.

+> [!NOTE]
->**This does not ensure the latest version of WinGet is installed.
-This just verifies the current installed version correlated with the Microsoft.WinGet.Client module is functional.**
+> Information the user should notice even if skimming>**This does not ensure the latest version of
+> WinGet is installed.
+This just verifies the current installed version correlated with the
+> Microsoft.WinGet.Client module is functional.**

 ## EXAMPLES